Optimization problems in graphs with locational uncertainty: Introduction

-To summarize, we see that while~\cite{zhen2021robust} provide valuable tools for addressing problems defined in Euclidean metric spaces considering uncertainty polytopes, their approaches cannot be used for graph-induced metric spaces, such as those mentioned in Examples~\ref{ex:UFL} and~\ref{ex:clustering}.
-On the other hand,~\cite{citovsky2017tsp} focused on the case where $\F$ contains all Hamiltonian cycles of $G$.
-The main purpose of the present paper is thus to provide unified solution algorithms that are valid for any set $\F$ and metric space $(\Metric,d)$.
-We only assume that $\UU$ is finite, which encompasses the two aforementioned cases.
-Specifically, when $(\Metric,d)$ is a Euclidean space, the distance is a convex function implying that maximizing over polytope $\UU^{pol}=\times_{i\in V}\U_i^{pol}$ is equivalent to maximizing over the extreme points of that polytope.
+To summarize, we see that while~\cite{zhen2021robust} provide valuable tools for addressing problems defined in Euclidean metric spaces considering uncertainty polytopes, their approaches cannot be used for graph-induced metric spaces, such as those mentioned in Example~\ref{ex:UFL}.
+On the other hand,~\cite{citovsky2017tsp} focused on the case where $\X$ contains all Hamiltonian cycles of $\GG$.
+The main purpose of the present paper is thus to provide a more general solution algorithm that is valid for any set $\X$ and metric space $(\Metric,d)$.
+We only assume that $\UU$ is finite, encompassing the two cases mentioned above.
+Specifically, polyhedral uncertainty in Euclidean metric spaces is already discussed in Remark~\ref{rem:convex}.
 Then, in the case of graph-induced metrics, the set $\Metric$ is the set of nodes of a finite graph, meaning that each $\U_i\subseteq \Metric$ must be finite as well.

-In this context, our contributions can be summarized as follows: \begin{itemize} \item We prove that problem~\eqref{eq:minmaxCO} is \NPH even when $\F$ consists of all $s-t$ paths and $(\Metric,d)$ is the one-dimensional Euclidean metric space or when $\F$ consists of all spanning trees of $G$.
-These results illustrate how the nature of problem~\eqref{eq:minmaxCO} fundamentally differs from the classical min-max robust problem with cost uncertainty, which is known to be polynomially solvable whenever the costs lie in independent uncertainty sets~\citep{AissiBV09}.
+Let us denote by $G(x)=(V(x),E(x))$ the subgraph induced by $x$, where $E(x)=\set{\{i,j\}\in \EE}{x_{ij}=1}$ and $V(x)=\set{i\in \VV}{\exists e \in E(x):i\in e}$.
+In this context, we can summarize our contributions as follows: \begin{itemize} \item We prove that ~\ref{eq:minmaxCO} is \NPH even when $\X$ consists of all $s-t$ paths and $(\Metric,d)$ is the one-dimensional Euclidean metric space or when $\X$ consists of all spanning trees of $\GG$.
+These results illustrate how the nature of~\ref{eq:minmaxCO} fundamentally differs from the classical min-max robust problem with cost uncertainty, which is known to be polynomially solvable whenever the costs lie in independent uncertainty sets~\citep{AissiBV09}.

-\item We provide a general cutting-plane algorithm for problem~\eqref{eq:minmaxCO} that relies on integer programming formulations for $\F$.
-We further show that the separation problem $\cost(F)=\max_{\u\in\UU}\sum_{\{i,j\}\in F} d(u_i,u_j)$ is \NPH and provide two algorithms for computing $\cost(F)$.
-One is based on integer programming formulations while the other one relies on a dynamic programming algorithm that involves the threewidth of $F$.
+\item We provide a general cutting-plane algorithm for~\ref{eq:minmaxCO}.
+We further show that problem \ref{eq:evalc} is \NPH and provide two algorithms for computing \ref{eq:evalc}.
+One is based on integer programming formulations while the other one relies on a dynamic programming algorithm that involves the threewidth of $G(x)$.